zhaouv/antlr-blockly/README.md

 Typical applications: DSL editor and JSON editor.
 Additional design is made for JSON editing.
 As an editor that generates JSON, it can also automatically complete reverse parsing.

+The benefits of using a visual editor: low learning costs, the generated JSON/DSL must be a legal-format input.

 [Document](https://zhaouv.github.io/antlr-blockly/docs/#/en/README)

 基于BNF文法生成可视化编辑器.